revbayes/revbayes.github.io/tutorials/mcmc/index.md

 5. Generate a uniform random number between zero and one,
     $U[0,1]$.
 If $U<R$, accept the proposed change; otherwise, the current state of the chain becomes the next state of the chain.
-    Downhill moves will be accepted ‘randomly’ in proportion to the difference in elevation.
+    Downhill moves will be accepted 'randomly' in proportion to the difference in elevation.

-6. Repeat steps $2-5$ an ‘adequate’ number of times.
+6. Repeat steps $2-5$ an 'adequate' number of times.

-**That’s it!** Notice that the decision to accept or reject proposed steps in the MCMC (and thus to sample from the joint posterior probability density) is based exclusively on the likelihood and prior probability of the proposed and current states—two quantities that are easy to calculate.
-The beautiful, fantabulous achievement of the Metropolis-Hastings algorithm is the slaying of the beastly denominator of Bayes’ theorem.
+**That's it!** Notice that the decision to accept or reject proposed steps in the MCMC (and thus to sample from the joint posterior probability density) is based exclusively on the likelihood and prior probability of the proposed and current states—two quantities that are easy to calculate.
+The beautiful, fantabulous achievement of the Metropolis-Hastings algorithm is the slaying of the beastly denominator of Bayes' theorem.
 Specifically, the algorithm allows us to do inference while entirely avoiding the need to calculate the (completely intractable) marginal likelihood!